$\ell$-Boson stars in anti-de Sitter spacetime: Solutions and properties

 These correspond to the same solutions as those shown in the previous figure.
 We see that the stars become wider for larger $\ell$, and display a thick-shell-like form when $\ell\ge 2$.
 The almost hollow central region, with exactly zero density at $r=0$, also becomes larger with $\ell$.
 On the other hand, the stars with $\ell=0$ and $\ell=1$ are qualitatively very different.
 The case with $\ell=0$ is the only one with maximum density located at the center.
 The case with $\ell=1$ also has a non-zero density at $r=0$, but its maximum is located at some $r>0$.
 All the solutions have zero slope at the center.

 In Fig.~\ref{f:Mw}, we show the values of mass $M$ vs. frequency $\omega_\ell$ of solutions obtained when varying the central value of the scalar field $u_0$ for given values of $\mu$ and $\ell$.

 The figure includes the cases with $\ell$ from $0$ to $6$, each with $\mu=0$ and with $L \mu=1$.
 Although solutions with larger values of $\ell$ have been found, we prefer to include in this figure, for clarity, only solutions with the first few values.
 The squares indicate the first solution (when starting with small $u_0$ and increasing it) for which there exist unstable circular orbits.
 Similarly, the circles indicate the first solution with light rings.
 We will discuss circular orbits in more detail later.
 The low mass solutions correspond to small values of $u_0$.
 In that limit, the values coincide with those given by Eqn.~\eqref{spectrum}, indicated in the figure with diamonds.
 We have verified this is also true in cases with $n>0$, which are not shown in this figure.
 The curves are qualitatively similar to those of the $\ell$-boson stars with $\Lambda=0$, with decreasing frequency and increasing mass up to a critical point as the scalar field amplitude increases.
 The critical point corresponds in each case to the solution of maximum mass.
-This point usually indicates the transition from a stable region, to the right, to an unstable region, to the left.
-Since we have not performed a stability analysis yet, we refer to these two regions as the {\em first} and {\em second} region, respectively.
+This point usually indicates the transition from a stable region, to the right, to an unstable region, to the left.\footnote{Note that, even though boson star solutions in the first branch have been shown to be stable in other scenarios in which $\Lambda=0$, the AdS case is more subtle due to the existence of turbulent instabilities.
+However, as mentioned earlier, stable solutions still exist in some regions of the parameter space for solutions located in the first branch.} Since we have not performed a stability analysis yet, we refer to these two regions as the {\em first} and {\em second} region, respectively.
 We also see that Eqn.~\eqref{spectrum} for the frequency is satisfied in the low-mass limit.
 This is true for all the cases we studied, including ones not shown in the figure, as those with $n>0$ and $\ell>6$.
 Finally, we note that larger values of $\ell$ admit solutions with larger mass.

 In order to compare solutions with different values of $\ell$, we decide to concentrate on the particular solutions with the maximum mass.
 Fig.~\ref{f:Cml} shows how the compactness increases with $\ell$.